 Average Current Draw, ACD = (Total Flight Weight, TFW) x (P/V)

-Once we have the average current, we will just divide the total available capacity ( C) of the battery by that current and we will have the flight time in hours.
+Once we have the average current, we will divide the battery’s total available capacity ( C) by that current, and we will have the flight time in hours.

 Flight Time, T = (C x BDM) / ACD

 Note: If you use mAh as a Capacity unit and Kg as your unit of weight, you will get the time in Hours.
 Just multiply your answer by 60 to convert it to Minutes.

 If you find this calculator useful, please feel free to share it with your friends.
 If you have any suggestions, you can reach out to me at ahmed (at) flythatdrone.com